Heo Young-saeng: 2013–2014: Summer Snow musical, music expansion and military service

-Heo had his first fanmeeting tour in South and Latin America together with co-member Park Jung-min starting on August 17.
-Although it is said to be a joint fanmeeting tour put by Zafiro Productions, the two of them would not have the same time and meetings with their fans.
-The tour originally consisted of four stops: two in Peru, and one in Mexico and Ecuador.
-However, B2M later announced that Heo's fanmeeting in Saeng Quito, Ecuador and Arequipa, Peru on August 22 and 24 respectively were cancelled due to lack of time for proper preparation.
-As said earlier, there will be two different shows, so only Heo's meeting was cancelled, not Park's.
-Fanmeetings in Lima, Peru on August 17 and Mexico on August 20 were held as originally planned, and an encore in Lima, Peru on August 24 was added later on.

 Heo performed during the Lotte Family Festival 2013, together with the other 28 performers in Seoul.
 He performed during the second day of the festival on September 14, which was largely devoted to K-drama popular original soundtracks.
 In particular, he sang "Because I'm Stupid" from Boys Over Flowers original soundtrack, which won several awards back in 2009.

 On October 3, B2M officially announced Heo's enlistment details through his official website.
 They confirmed that he would officially enlist on October 31 at 2 pm at Nonsan Korean Army Training Center.
 Four days later, B2M once again announced Heo was to release his last album release on October 16, before joining the army the following month after his first concert in Korea.
 At the same time, Yesasia released a pre-order version of She special album.
 The album contains five tracks about a man's regrets and painful memories for a past lover, and his single, "Weak Child", featured Japanese actress Fujii Mina.

 On October 26, Heo had his first and farewell concert in Seoul entitled "2013 Heo Young-saeng Seoul Concert 0513 My Story" held at the UNIQLO AX Hall.
 The event marked the first time that all five members of SS501 appeared together on one stage onscreen and performed together as a group again after three years.
 On the side note, his fans from all over the world had donated a total of 1.23 tons of rice, 200 eggs, and 2,400 coal briquettes to be given to a Heo's chosen charity.

 Heo is the second member of SS501 to be enlisted after Kim Kyu-jong.
 He was enlisted as a conscripted policeman for about twenty-one months after passing in late July, which he has been preparing for after receiving the draft notice.
 During his training, he became one of the leaders of the troop while enjoying his army life with his unit members, as told by his handwritten letter to his fans.